GavinGitProgramms/BAS-341/server/README.md

 ### Starting the Server

-Before testing the endpoints, make sure to start the server.
-While the specific command might vary based on your project setup, generally, you would run:
+Before testing the endpoints, make sure to start the server:

 ```
 npm start
 ```

-Ensure that you have all the required dependencies installed.

 ### Endpoints